 Area Observation Status Review, approval of working paper and updating of accounts A number of key working papers and reconciliations provided by management in the first instance needed improvement as they did not reconcile to the trial balance or contain the required level of detail.
-Whilst we note that in most instances subsequent workings have been provided by management which are correct, we recommend that a process of review and approval of all key working papers is embedded in the year-end process to implement an appropriate level of quality control.
+Whilst we note that in most instances subsequent workings have been provided by management which are correct, we recommend that a process of review and appropriate level of quality control.
 Ongoing.
 Noted improvement and management responsiveness in the year under audit.
 The working papers provided audit were of a higher quality compared to the 2019/20 audit.
-However, improvements are still required in this area.
-We noted several instances where management was reluctant to correct noted misstatements in the financial statements contributing to delays in the finalisation of the audit process.
+However, improvements are still required in this area. ¬¬ We noted several instances where management was reluctant to correct noted misstatements in the financial statements contributing to delays in the finalisation of the audit process.
 Infrastructure assets We challenged Management judgement on classification of items as Infrastructure assets (IA).
 We noted two categories of Assets included as IA that did not meet the definition of IA.
 Open.
 Reclassification adjustments not processed in the year under audit.
 Depreciation of fixed assets From the work done, we noted 13 assets whose depreciation had not been calculated since inclusion into the Fixed Asset Register (FAR).
 Upon further review, we noted that the isolated items with a total depreciation amount of £73,189 had not been effected since inclusion in the FAR.
 We noted that the Capex system was not calculating the depreciation for these specific assets as it had not been instructed to by ticking off the depreciation box.
 We however note that the amounts associated with the assets is not material to the financial statements.
 Open.
 Depreciation of the noted items was not corrected in the year under audit.
 Management indicated that corrections were processed the year ended 31 March 2023.